16 Top-Rated Beaches in England

 This majestic sweep of sand is named for imposing Bamburgh Castle whose brooding ramparts overlook one of northern England's most iconic beaches.
 A castle is known to have stood here since the 6th century, though what you see today dates largely back to the 12th century.

-A pristine swathe of sand backed by a shifting bank of flower-topped dunes, the beach at Bamburgh is a rewarding surfing and kitesurfing destination, in fact one of Northeast England's top spots.
+A pristine swathe of sand backed by a shifting bank of flower-topped dunes, the beach at Bamburgh is a rewarding surfing and kitesurfing destination.
+In fact, this beach is one of Northeast England's top beaches for surfing and kitesurfing.
 The water is fairly chilly throughout the year but can offer welcome respite during particularly hot summers.
+Pack a wet suit.

 The rock-pooling opportunities afforded around the Stag Rocks lighthouse will appeal to anyone who appreciates marine life in miniature.
 Kids, meanwhile, have endless raw material to construct a castle using the real thing as a nearby visual reference.
 Otherwise this is prime walking territory, a landscape that is also fun to explore on horseback.